MpAlfano/Note-Taker/README.md

   ## Usage

-  An application to save notes for future reference, with a option to delete as well.
+  An application to save notes for future reference, with an option to delete as well.

   ## License